Forest pathology

+Forest pathology is a subfield of forestry and plant pathology that researches biotic and abiotic factors affecting the health of a forest ecosystem.
+This primarily deals with fungal pathogens and their insect vectors.
+Forest pathology is part of the broader approach towards forest protection.

+History

+Forest pathology has its origins in Europe with Robert Hartig, who is considered the father of the discipline.
+Hartig wrote the first textbook in 1874; it was translated into English by Harry Marshall Ward in 1894.
+Hartig and Ward along with William Somerville went on to publish Text-book of the Diseases of Trees in 1894.

-Forest pathology is the research of both biotic and abiotic maladies affecting the health of a forest ecosystem, primarily fungal pathogens and their insect vectors.
+Forest pathology is the study of both biotic and abiotic maladies affecting the health of a forest ecosystem, primarily fungal pathogens and their insect vectors.
 It is a subfield of forestry and plant pathology.

-Forest pathology is part of the broader approach of forest protection.
-Insects, diseases and severe weather events damaged about 40 million ha of forests in 2015, mainly in the temperate and boreal domains.
+As of 2015, insects, diseases and severe weather events damaged about 40 million hectares of forests, mainly in the temperate and boreal domains.

 Abiotic factors

-There are a number of abiotic factors which affect the health of a forest, such as moisture issues like drought, winter-drying, waterlogging resulting from over-abundance or lack of precipitation such as hail, snow, and rain.
+Several abiotic factors affect the health of a forest, such as moisture issues like drought, waterlogging resulting from over-abundance or lack of rainfall.

-Wind is also an important abiotic factor as windthrow (the uprooting or breaking of trees due to high winds) causes an obvious and direct loss of stability to a forest or its trees.
+Wind is an important abiotic factor as windthrow (the uprooting or breaking of trees due to high winds) causes direct loss of stability to trees.

-Often, abiotic factors and biotic factors will affect a forest at the same time.
+Often, abiotic factors and biotic factors affect a forest at the same time.
 For example, if wind speed is 80 km per hour then many trees which have root rot (caused by a pathogen) are likely to be thrown.
 Higher wind speeds are necessary to damage healthier trees.

-Fire, whether caused by humans or lightning, and related abiotic factors also affect the health of forest.
+Fire, whether caused by humans or lightning, and related abiotic factors affect the health of forest.

 The effects of man often alter a forest's predisposition to damage from both abiotic and biotic effects.
 For example, soil properties may be altered by heavy machinery.